Pennsylvania Felony Crimes by Degrees and Sentences

 When deciding whether to order probation in your case, the judge will consider a number of factors, including whether:

-• you have any criminal history
+• you have a criminal history

 • your conduct caused or threatened serious harm